mikeletulle/LegoWorkshop/README.md

 ### 7.1 Run sf_login.py

-With your virtual environment active in `LegoWorkshop`:
+With your virtual environment active in `LegoWorkshop` (as shown above):

 ```bash
 python sf_login.py